NathanRaphaelCarreon22/Q4RepositoryMagnesiumCARREON/seatwork.md

 - Guided Question: Why does the notice appear on top of the content?
 What happens if you swap the z‑index values?

+- The notice appears on top of the content since the z index of the notice is higher than the z index of the content.
+When you swap it, the notice box goes under the content box.

 - Challenge:
     * What changes that you have to do on the code that will position .notice box on the top right corner of the .content box?
 Please write the code on paper as well (both html and css on the part of .notice and .content).
+    -  Change the top and right value so that it goes up.
     * Try to change the position of .content to relative then to fixed.
 What do you observed each time?
+    - It also pushes it down since it is relative.
     * What do you observe on about the effect of z-index on .notice and .content boxes?
+    - The one with the higher z-index will push the lower one down and pushes it under it.

 3. Please answer the following reflection questions (15 minutes)

     a.
 Could you summarize the differences between the CSS position values (static, relative, absolute, fixed)?
+- static - right bottom left
+- relative - top right
+- absolute it is relatie to the html elemnt
+- stiky headers
     b.
 How does absolute positioning depend on its parent element?

     c.
-How do you differentiate sticky from fixed (you can research on sticky)?
+How do you differentiate sticky from fixed (you can research on sticky)? sticky is like wen something is repeated
     d.
 If you were designing a webpage for a school event, how might you use positioning to highlight important information?
 Please give concrete examples.
+- z-index can be used for designs.